NamesMT/starter-monorepo/README.md

 > Done as an application for [**T3 Chat Cloneathon**](https://cloneathon.t3.chat/) competition in 1 week, with no prior AI SDK and chat streams experience, but I think I did an amazing job 🫡!
 >
-> The focus of the project is for broad, group-use adoption, prioritizing easy-to-access UI/UX, bleeding-edge features like workflows are a low prio, though, advanced capabilities per-model capabilities and fine-tuning are still expected to be elegantly supported via the model's interface. #48
+> The focus of the project is for broad, easy personal self-host and family/friends group-use adoption, prioritizing easy-to-access UI/UX.

 <details>
   <summary>A simple & friendly LLM Chat system, but still packing some powers, featuring:</summary>